Jack Schaap Resurfaces

 According to the Bureau of Prisons inmate records, Jack Schaap, 64, was released from the federal prison system.
 Court records show Schaap had been incarcerated in the Federal Correctional Institution, Ashland, Kentucky.

 Schaap was the son-in-law of Jack Hyles, founder of First Baptist Church in Hammond, Indiana, and an affiliated private college, Hyles-Anderson College.
-The church functioned as the flagship of the loosely organized Independent Fundamental Baptist (IFB) movement.
-Schaap took over as First Baptist Hammond’s senior pastor after Hyles died in 2001.
+The church was the flagship of the loosely organized Independent Fundamental Baptist (IFB) movement.
+Schaap became First Baptist Hammond’s senior pastor after Hyles died in 2001.

 Rick Sparks, a spokesman for First Baptist Hammond, said in a statement that the church was aware of Schaap’s release.
 “Our ministry has not had contact with him and do not know his future plans,” Sparks said.
 “We are confident he will not have any connection to First Baptist Church or Hyles-Anderson College.”

 Cindy Schaap has divorced him and has written a memoir.
 Jack Schaap has been seen attending church with his son-in-law, golfing, and attending family events with children.
 He has yet to register as a sex offender to comply with the terms of his release.
-As of now, there is no information if he is volunteering or on the payroll from any church.
+There is no information if he is volunteering or on the payroll from any church.